 Beyond that workmanship part of building software, I consider myself to be a software architect, in the way that I successfully implemented well fitting, scaling and maintainable solutions significantly more often than I failed.

 I’m proficient with both Windows and Linux as OSes (before you ask, I prefer vim over Emacs, but let’s not fight about that) and use both on a daily basis.
+Building custom Linux distributions is something I occasionally do.

 When it comes to databases I’ve worked extensively with MySQL/MariaDB, Microsoft SQL Server and Postgres on the relational side of things.
 On the NoSQL front I’ve made excellent experiences with MongoDB, Redis and InfluxDB.
 All of them are great and have their applications.